VictorDeDecker/MixedRealityRevalidatie/README.md

   This script is used to bind the close task menu script to the right controller.
 When a player presses a button, the menu appears/dissappears.

 ## Known bugs

-- #### **Multiview not available in project** Multiview is not supported when using the post processing v2 package. [unity issue tracker](https://issuetracker.unity3d.com/issues/quest-stutter-slash-frame-pacing-with-oculusruntime-dot-waittobeginframe-when-the-player-is-built)
+- #### **Multiview not available in project**

+  Multiview is not supported when using the post processing v2 package.
+So it cannot be used to increase performance when building the apk file. [unity issue tracker](https://issuetracker.unity3d.com/issues/quest-stutter-slash-frame-pacing-with-oculusruntime-dot-waittobeginframe-when-the-player-is-built)

 - #### **Build project has random stutters**
   When the project is build, it is pretty laggy/stuttery/jittery.
-This is because of a known issue which involves deltaTime.
-There is not a straightforward fix. [unity issue tracker](https://issuetracker.unity3d.com/issues/quest-stutter-slash-frame-pacing-with-oculusruntime-dot-waittobeginframe-when-the-player-is-built)
+This is a combination of the previous issue of multiview not being available and the map being pretty large and because of a known issue which involves deltaTime.
+There did not seem to be a straightforward fix. [unity issue tracker](https://issuetracker.unity3d.com/issues/quest-stutter-slash-frame-pacing-with-oculusruntime-dot-waittobeginframe-when-the-player-is-built)